Aro1914/Num-Guess/README.md

 # Guess 'd Num

-This is fun number guessing game built with React.
+This is a fun number guessing game built with React.

 ## Setup